 Step 4: Tie the lamb cake pan together and bake

 Line up the lamb’s back on top of the filled pan and carefully wind kitchen twine around the pans and tie to help them stay together when baking.
 I tied the necks and the back.
 Make sure it’s pretty tight.

-Pop the pan into a preheated oven lamb face down in the center of the oven (in hindsight mine was a bit too high) with the jelly roll pan underneath to catch any overflow, although mine didn’t overflow, hooray!
+Pop the pan into a preheated oven (see your cake recipe for the temperature to use – mine was 350 degrees) lamb face down in the center of the oven (in hindsight mine was a bit too high) with the jelly roll pan underneath to catch any overflow, although mine didn’t overflow, hooray!
 Bake for 50-60 minutes, test it by poking a toothpick in the hole on the top of the pan.

 While we were waiting, we decided to bake a cupcake with the extra batter.

 I was too lazy to get out a cupcake pan so dropped it into a nut cup.

 And I tossed it onto the jelly roll pan while the lamb cake cooked.
 Bake according to your cake pan directions.
 I checked mine after about 10 minutes, can’t remember how long I let it go.

 No blue ribbon prizes here but I’m including it because it was fun to see how much the cake batter was rising in the pan.
 And it was fun to taste the cake without waiting until Easter Sunday.
 Pretty tasty, really, for a pound cake.